Campaigns of 1799 of the French Revolutionary Wars: Netherlands

 In August, the allies mounted an invasion of the Netherlands (which at that time was a French vassal state, known as the 1795-1806 Batavian Republic) with a combined Anglo-Russian army under the Duke of York, who landed at the northern tip of Holland.
-This army fought a series of battles, winning the first couple of fights and then losing the next few before finally ending in the defeat at Castricum on 6 October.
-That town passed from British-Russian to Batavian-French hands several times until the former finally fled, losing 2536 men and 11 guns; the Batavian-French losses stood at 1382.
+This army fought a series of battles, winning the first couple of fights and then losing the next few before finally ending in defeat at Castricum on 6 October.

-The Battle of Castricum persuaded the Duke that his position was untenable.
+That town passed from British-Russian to Batavian-French hands several times until the former finally fled, losing 2536 men and 11 guns; the Batavian-French losses stood at 1382.The Battle of Castricum persuaded the Duke that his position was untenable.
 After a chaotic retreat, in which two field hospitals were "forgotten", he reached an agreement with the French commander, Brune.

 The British and Russians were allowed to withdraw, without paying reparations, and retaining captured bounty.
-As thanks, Brune received a number of magnificent horses from the Duke.
+As thanks, Brune received several magnificent horses from the Duke.
 By 19 November all the British and Russian troops had been embarked and the whole unhappy episode was over.

 Italy

 By January, the French army had pursued the Neapolitan army from Rome to Naples, taking the capital.
 French general Schérer attacked the Austrian army under Kray, but was heavily defeated at Magnano near Verona on 5 April.
 Russian general Suvorov, taking over the allied campaign, pursued the French to Cassano, defeating them and recapturing Milan and Turin.

 In June, Suvorov won the Battle of Trebbia against a reinforcing army under MacDonald, pushing the French back into the Alps and Genoa.
 Gen. Moreau was briefly appointed to command the French forces, followed quickly by General Joubert, who was severely defeated at Novi, a few miles south of Marengo.

 Joubert was killed there amongst the French skirmishers while reconnoitering the enemy lines.

 By the end of the year, French forces had almost been driven from Italy and Suvorov was ordered to Switzerland.